MarionLegrandLogrami/stacomiR/HOWTO.md

 ALTER SCHEMA user_1 RENAME TO name_of_your_schema;
 ```
 You then need to add new connection role, to allow the R package to access your data.
-🡆 In pgAdmin, you need to create a connection role with the same name as your schema (If your schema is called `foo`, you will need a connection role also called `foo` -- but with the password of your choice -- ).
+In pgAdmin, you need to create a connection role with the same name as your schema (If your schema is called `foo`, you will need a connection role also called `foo` -- but with the password of your choice -- ).

-Finally, you need to update access rights (GRANT) in the different tables of your database to allow Java or R program to connect to your data. to do so, download the Updating_grant file (in the installation folder), unzip the file and open the sql script in your pgAdmin.
+Finally, you need to update access rights (GRANT) in the different tables of your database to allow Java or R program to connect to your data.
+To do so, download the Updating_grant file (in the installation folder/data), unzip the file and open the sql script in your pgAdmin.
 Using search/replace update all the user_1 in the script by the name you choose for your schema.
 When you have made all the modifications select all the script and execute (Ctrl+e).

 ## Add stacomi folder

 You need to [download the stacomi.zip file, unzip the file and put the **stacomi folder**](https://github.com/MarionLegrandLogrami/stacomiR/tree/master/Installation/data/stacomi.zip) at the root of your **c:\Program Files** repository.
 You will find 6 files inside the stacomi folder:
 - `base_local.xml`: connection information for the Java program (a graphical interface to add / update data)
 - `calcmig.csv`: connection information for the R package stacomiR (allow the package to connect to your database).
 By default calcmig.csv is **configured to log on the iav schema** to allow new user to look at the functionalities of the package.
 Once the stacomi folder is installed on your computer, you can change the configuration of calcmig.csv to log on your schema (just replace `iav/iav` by your schema's name and password).
 - `logo_stacomi.jpeg`: Logo for the Java program
 - `stacomi.bat`: launcher of the Java program, a graphical interface to update or insert new data in your fish migratory database
 - `stacomi.ico`: icon for the Java program